DeskX11/DeskX/README.md

 * Selection of the range of the difference between adjacent pixels to ensure compression (from 0 to 255)
 * Multiple Commands: Server Side Shutdown, Remote Control
 * Ability to create a palette of colors
-* Ability to set an authorization password
 * There is a choice of data transfer protocol (TCP or UDP)
 * Fullscreen or windowed mode
 * Two separate streams for transferring screen data and events
+* Linux & macOS support

 ## An example of working with compression